SEESolutions-it/DpdlEngine/README.md

 ## Why Dpdl?

 Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices.
-The DpdlPacket data container is a highly optimized way to store and access data on devices that have limited memory and storage capabilities.
+The DpdlPacket data container is a highly optimized way to store, search and access data on devices that have limited memory and storage capabilities.

 Features: